dokku/dokku/docs/deployment/builders/dockerfiles.md

 > The previous method to perform this - via `docker-options:add` - should be removed in favor of the `builder-dockerfile:set` command outlined here.

 When deploying a monorepo, it may be desirable to specify the specific path of the `Dockerfile` file to use for a given app.
 This can be done via the `builder-dockerfile:set` command.
+If a value is specified and that file does not exist in the app's build directory, then the build will fail.

 ```shell
 dokku builder-dockerfile:set node-js-app dockerfile-path Dockerfile2